 (with thanks to GoNOMAD.com for some ideas)

-Travelsignposts is expanding (we grew 60% in 2011).
-So we need some help to provide more of the kind of content that brings over 115,000 unique visitors to our site every month.
+Travelsignposts is expanding.
+So we need some help to provide more of the kind of content that brings tens of thousands of unique visitors to our site every month.

 Are you interested in writing for or submitting a guest post to Travelsignposts?